Recap: My Weekend at PopSugar Play/Ground (Review)

 I arrived at Will-Call to pick up my badge and then received a swag bag with a cute notebook, coupons, samples, and stickers.
 The notebook was my favorite.

-Once officially inside I noticed a majority female crowd, ages 18-35, all enthusiastically participating in activities, shopping the bazaar, and lining up to win prizes.
+Once officially inside the convention center I noticed a majority female crowd, ages 18-35, all enthusiastically participating in activities, shopping the bazaar, and lining up to win prizes.
 Some women frolicked in a giant ball pit with rainbow-colored slides, while others were en queue for hair, makeup, and spa treatments.

 I headed straight to the Wendy's food truck for free Berry Iced tea & Berry Chicken salad because I know my priorities.